 - Alignment and engagement with other initiatives that may benefit from advanced materials, such as MI Missions.

-- For more information about Material Acceleration Platform (MAP) projects around the world, visit our interactive map.
+- For more information about Material Acceleration Platform (MAP) projects around the world, check out our interactive map below.
 If you have a MAP project that you would like to add to the map, please contact us.